-The 'additional detailed product information' within the meaning of Annex VIII must be such to allow a responsible authority or medical personnel dealing with a poisoning/ health incident, to formulate adequate preventative and curative measures.
+The 'additional detailed product information' within the meaning of Annex VIII must be such to allow a responsible authority or medical personnel dealing with a poisoning/health incident, to formulate adequate preventative and curative measures.
 The information on the composition required for a 'full submission' pursuant to section 3.4 of part B of Annex VIII, is considered sufficient for this purpose.
 It must be kept readily accessible to be supplied on request to the responsible authority or medical personnel dealing with a poisoning/ health incident.

-As it is not possible to safely define "rapid" access, the information is expected to be provided without delay.

-Note that rapid access must be provided in a language(s) of a Member State where the mixture is placed on the market.
-Additionally, the telephone number should not generate disproportionate cost to the Member State (e.g. 'premium' phone numbers or numbers located outside of the EU).
+- As it is not possible to safely define "rapid" access, the information is expected to be provided without delay. - Note that rapid access must be provided in a language(s) of a Member State where the - 31 mixture is placed on the market.
+Additionally, the telephone number should not generate - 32 disproportionate cost to the Member State (e.g. 'premium' phone numbers or numbers located - 33 outside of the EU).

-Pursuant to Article 45.2 of the CLP the requested information can be used to meet a medical demand by formulating preventative and curative measures in the event of an emergency.
-Annex VIII (section B.1.3) indicates that rapid access to detailed information, in case of limited submission, has to be available for appointed bodies.
-It is to be underlined that it is normally poison centres (or bodies other than the appointed bodies) who are dealing with poisoning accidents and will need rapid access to the information.

-If, following receipt of the 'additional detailed product information', the appointed body makes a 'reasoned request' according to Section 3.2 of Part A of Annex VIII to the submitter that further additional information or clarification is necessary, the submitter must provide the necessary information or clarification requested without undue delay (see section 7.2 for more details).

-It should be noted that the 'limited submission' is optional.
-Operators dealing with hazardous mixtures for industrial use and who are required to make the submission, can also decide to comply with the general (full) submission requirements, thus being exempted from the obligation to provide 24/7 contact details for additional information.
+- Pursuant to Article 45.2 of the CLP the requested information can be used to meet a medical - demand by formulating preventative and curative measures in the event of an emergency. - 36 Annex VIII (section B.1.3) indicates that rapid access to detailed information, in case of limited - 37 submission, has to be available, but does not specify who can make the request.
+It is normally - poison centres (or bodies other than the appointed bodies) who are dealing with poisoning - 39 accidents and will need rapid access to the information.
+In any case the appointed bodies - 40 remain responsible for receiving and making the information submitted under Article 45 and - 41 Annex VIII available to the emergency responders.
+Therefore, the person requesting the - 42 additional information should be authorised by the relevant authority. - 43 If, following receipt of the 'additional detailed product information', the appointed body makes - 44 a 'reasoned request' according to Section 3.2 of Part A of Annex VIII to the submitter that - 45 further additional information or clarification is necessary, the submitter must provide the - 46 necessary information or clarification requested without undue delay (see section 7.2 for more - 47 details). - 48 It should be noted that the 'limited submission' is optional.
+Operators dealing with hazardous - 49 mixtures for industrial use and who are required to make the submission, can also decide to - 50 comply with the general (full) submission requirements, thus being exempted from the - obligation to provide 24/7 contact details for additional information.